ultravioletrs/cocos/scripts/backend_info/README.md

-# Rust project for fetching platform info
+# Rust project for fetching backend info
 This rust project fetches information from the host system needed for validation of the attestation report.
 It outputs a JSON file that contains the said information.
 The JSON file is in a format that can be used with the [go-sev-guest](https://github.com/google/go-sev-guest) library.